 For this assignment, these are sufficient to argue correctness (that is to say, if you explain why the above parts are correct, that's sufficient to show that your algorithm works properly).
 Problem 1.
-(Erickson 3.6) Solving part (a) is sufficient for full credit on this problem; part (b) is extra credit.
+(Erickson 3.6)

 A shuffle of two strings X and Y is formed by interspersing the characters into a new string, keeping the characters of X and Y in the same order.
 For example, the string BA-NANANANAS is a shuffle of the strings BANANA and ANANAS in several different ways.